Samurai Shodown V: Synopsis

 Seven years after the release of Samurai Shodown IV, the storyline of this game is a prequel for the rest of the series, two years before the events of the original Samurai Shodown, focusing on a new protagonist named Yoshitora Tokugawa as he and many other warriors must face the rebellion of Yoshitora's former mentor, Gaoh Kyogoku Hinowanokami who intends on conquering and unifying all of Japan under his rule.

 Development

 SNK Playmore hired Yuki Enterprise (later became Examu) to develop a new Samurai Shodown installment, where project lead Koji Takaya was a former SNK employee and worked on the main titles of the series.
 Takaya and the team developed the title based on decompiled ROM of Samurai Shodown IV with their own development tools.

-Release

 Samurai Shodown V (Xbox)

-In 2005, a remixed version was released on the Xbox that had Sankuro Yorozu and Yumeji Kurokouchi as playable characters.
+An Xbox version was announced for Europe by Ignition Entertainment in June 2005 for a September 2005 release with a retail price of £19.99.
+The game did not release on Xbox in the PAL region.
+It instead released exclusively in North America in January 2006.